 2. The other concepts in these regulations are used in the sense in which they appear in the Act.

-3. In these regulations, the term 'examination' also refers to 'interim examination', with the exception of Articles 19, Section 1, first complete sentence and 22.
+3. In these regulations, the term 'examination' also refers to 'component examinations', when the examination is divided in different components to which credits are attached, with the exception of Article 19, Section 1, first two complete sentences.